Homeowners can save on the cost of solar installation by taking advantage of a 30% Investment Tax Credit (ITC) for solar energy.

 The following is a breakdown of the available tax credit over time:

-- Until the end of 2020, a taxpayer may claim a credit of 26% of qualified expenditures for a system that serves a dwelling unit located in the United States that is owned and used as a residence by the taxpayer.
+- A taxpayer may claim a credit of 30% of qualified expenditures for a system that serves a dwelling unit located in the United States that is owned and used as a residence by the taxpayer.
 The home served by the system does not have to be the taxpayer’s principal residence.

 - Expenditures include labor costs for on-site preparation, assembly or original system installation, and for piping or wiring to interconnect a system to the home.